Find more staff

 Area of expertise

-Cultural geography, economic geography, digital geographies, media arts, pervasive media, place, digital games, practice-based research, qualitative research, creative industries, creative placemaking
+Cultural geography, economic geography, digital geographies, media arts, pervasive media, place, digital games, locative media, practice-based research, qualitative research, creative industries, creative placemaking

 Publications